Software Engineering: A Modern Approach

 1.1 Introduction

-The concept of Hexagonal Architecture was proposed by Alistair Cockburn in the mid-90s in an article posted on the first wiki that was created, called WikiWikiWeb (which primarily covered Software Engineering topics).
+The concept of Hexagonal Architecture was first proposed by Alistair Cockburn in the mid-90s in an article posted on the WikiWikiWeb, the first wiki ever created (which primarily covered Software Engineering topics).

 The goals of Hexagonal Architecture are similar to those of Clean Architecture, as we described in another article.
-However, to remember, the idea is to build systems that have high cohesion, low coupling, and that are easier to test.
+Specifically, the idea is to build systems that have high cohesion, low coupling, and are easier to test.

-A Hexagonal Architecture divides the classes of a system into two groups:
+A Hexagonal Architecture divides the classes of a system into two main groups:

-Domain classes, that is, classes directly related to the system’s business.
+Domain classes, which are directly related to the system’s business logic.

-Other classes, such as those related to infrastructure, user interface, and integration with external systems (such as databases).
+External classes, such as those related to the user interface and integration with external systems (such as databases).

-In this way, the domain classes do not know the technologies–—including databases, user interfaces, and any other libraries–—used by the system.
+As a result, the domain classes remain independent of the technologies–—including databases, user interfaces, and any other libraries–—used by the system.
 Consequently, technology changes can be made without impacting the domain classes.
-Perhaps even more importantly, domain classes can be shared across more than one technology.
+Perhaps even more importantly, domain classes can be shared across more than one technological platform.
 For example, a system may have various interfaces (Web, mobile, etc.).
-Lastly, but also very important, it is easier to test the domain classes when they are decoupled from other non-business-related classes.
+Furthermore, and equally important, it is easier to test the domain classes when they are decoupled from non-business-related classes.

-In a Hexagonal Architecture, communication between the classes of these groups is mediated by adapters, that is, by classes that implement the same-name design pattern we studied in Chapter 6.
-We will explain better the role of the adapters shortly.
+In a Hexagonal Architecture, communication between the classes of these groups is mediated by adapters, which are classes that implement the same-name design pattern we studied in Chapter 6.
+We will further explain the role of the adapters shortly.

-The architecture is usually represented by two concentric hexagons (see the next figure).
+The architecture is usually represented by two concentric hexagons (see the following figure).
 The domain classes (or business classes, if you prefer) are in the inner hexagon.
 In the outer hexagon, we have the adapters.
-Lastly, the databases and other external systems are located outside these two hexagons (and, thus, they are not represented in the figure).
+Finally, the databases and other external systems are located outside these two hexagons (and, thus, are not represented in the figure).

 Cockburn justifies the use of a hexagon as follows: